 The pressure in the interchange chamber should be maintained at .05"w.g. lower than the pressure in the main workzone chamber.
 This pressure differential can be adjusted by changing the position of the slide baffles along the back wall below the paper catch.
-More negative pressure in the workzone can be obtained by creating a larger gap in the paper catch.
+More pressure in the workzone can be obtained by creating a smaller gap in the paper catch slide plate assembly that is located on the paper catch behind the main chamber work tray.
 This can be done by lifting the work tray, then loosen the hardware on the slide plate assembly.
+Less pressure in the work zone can be obtained by creating a larger gap in the paper catch sled plate assembly beneath the work zone tray.